nosinovacao/dotnet-sonar/README.md

 * Start a sonar scanning session
 * Build dotnet projects
-* Run tests with coverage analysis and publish them using the Jenkins XUnit publisher
+* Run tests with coverage analysis (using coverlet) and publish them using the Jenkins XUnit publisher
 * End a sonar scanning session
 * [OPTIONAL] In the end, it waits for sonar's quality gate status and sets the build outcome

+*Note that in order for coverage analysis to work, you need to add the coverlet NuGet package to the unit test project.*

 ```groovy
 node('somenode-with-docker') {